Fly Fishing For Trout

 For big-water nymphing, a large macramé yarn or foam bobber-type indicator is best because it floats high, is easy to pick out from a distance, and won't get pulled under by heavy flies.
 Solid indicators usually have a hole through the center.
 Thread your tippet through the hole, and then thread the tippet through again from top to bottom so when you tighten the line, the indicator stays in place.

 Forget about the toothpicks that may come with your bobber-type indicator.
 More often than not they fall out, and if you do get a toothpick securely lodged, they are difficult to remove when wet, making it difficult to adjust the distance between your flies and indicator.
-With the “twice through” method, it’s easy to slide the indicator up and down, but it won’t move accidentally while you are casting.
+With the "twice through" method, it's easy to slide the indicator up and down, but it won't move accidentally while you are casting.
 Instead of a pre-made yarn indicator, you can also loop smaller pieces of yarn directly onto your leader using a slip knot.

 Large pre-made yarn indicators are also buoyant and easy to adjust.
 These types of indicators have a loop at the bottom.
 Slide a loop of your leader through the indicator and then pass the indicator through the loop to form a loop-to-loop connection.
 Again, this connection is secure when the line is tight, but you can slide it up and down to meet changing river depths.